 Inside, exposed brick walls act as canvases for murals and a bar stocked with a selection of unique NZ-made bevvies takes centre stage alongside the open kitchen.
 Manager, Calvin Clapperton, has decades of hospo experience (Toto, Tribeca and some of Australia’s best restaurants) under his belt and aims to showcase New Zealand’s up-and-coming food and beverage producers.

 ‘We look for people doing really Kiwi stuff and aim to hero New Zealand produce and products,’ he explains.

-And that’s where Chef Murray Wiblin steps in.
-Having created culinary magic at some of Auckland’s best restaurants (Ostro, Hotel de Brett and Tyler Street Garage), Murray was given free reign to come up with a New Zealand-inspired menu.
-From fresh, zingy raw fish and Pacific Rock oysters to smoked eel croquettes and lamb ribs with mint and snape pesto, Murray and Calvin have made it their mission to tell the unique stories of the produce through their dishes—and it’s a breath of fresh air.
+And that’s where Chef Paul steps in.
+Having created culinary magic at some of Auckland’s best restaurants (Ostro, Hotel de Brett and Tyler Street Garage), Paul was given free reign to come up with a New Zealand-inspired menu.
+From fresh, zingy raw fish and Pacific Rock oysters to smoked eel croquettes and lamb ribs with mint and snape pesto, Paul and Calvin have made it their mission to tell the unique stories of the produce through their dishes—and it’s a breath of fresh air.

 Hats off to the lads because they’ve given one particular niggly ingredient justice—paua.